Master of Science Advanced Quantum Physics

 The thesis is concluded with an oral scientific presentation of the results.
 The students are advised during the master’s program in a regular term-meeting with a tutor from the group of lecturers.

 Students can annualy start their studies in the winter semester.
-The application period for non-EU students is July 15.
+The application perdiod starts at the 1st of March.
+The application deadline for non-EU students is July 15.
 For EU applications, it is September 30.

 You will find further information and can submit your application via https://uni-tuebingen.de/en/international/study-in-tuebingen/